 Accounts payable automation sets the stage for businesses to prepare for auditing all year long.

 - Payment automation streamlines workflows to provide visibility.
 Streamlining the payment process from invoice to payment makes it easier for the auditor to understand your business’ standard payment process.
-All invoices, vendor information, and payments can be found in one hub.
+Invoices, vendor information, and payments can be found in one hub.

 - Simplified electronic searching saves time.
 Often, auditors randomly select payments or invoices to review in-depth as a part of the auditing process.
 Automated accounts payable solutions allow auditors to electronically search for information without filing cabinets and piles of paper.